-Questions swer Nort Stone No Next Steps ESS1 • 1.
+Questions Answer Novt Stone Questions Yes No Next Steps ESS1 1.
 Is the subproject likely to have significant adverse environmental impacts that are sensitive and unprecedented that trigger the 'Ineligible Activities' and exclusion?
 If "Yes": Exclude from project.
-2. Does the subproject involve small scale civil works (including new construction) of shallow groundwater wells, household water treatment filters, localized reticulation (piped) system to distributions points, latrines, showers/washing facilities, solar power systems or shelters OR renovation or rehabilitation of any other infrastructure, such as community centers or healthcare centers?
+2. Does the subproject involve small scale civil works (including new construction) of groundwater wells/boreholes, household water treatment filters, gravity flow systems ,localized reticulation (piped) system to distributions points, latrines, showers/washing facilities, solar power systems or shelters OR renovation or rehabilitation of any other infrastructure, such as community centers or healthcare centers?
 If "Yes": 1.
 Apply relevant measures based on the ECOPs in Annex 2 (unless one of the questions below raises specific environmental risks and requires a site-specific ESMP).
 2. Contractor to include E&S risk management measures in contract documents.
 3. Does the subproject involve new construction (beyond small scale civil works listed at point 2) of ponds, wastewater sewerage systems, wastewater treatment systems, solid waste management systems, roads, community centers, schools, bridges and jetties?
 If "Yes": 1.
 ICRC to prepare a site-specific ESMP for the proposed subproject, based on the ESMP template in Annex 3.
 2. Contractor to include E&S risk management measures in contract documents.
 4. Will construction or renovation works require new borrow pits or quarries to be opened?
 If "Yes": 1.
 ICRC to prepare a site-specific ESMP for the proposed subproject, based on the ESMP template in Annex 3.
 2. Contractor to include E&S risk management measures in contract documents.
+ESS2 5.
+Does the subproject involve uses of goods and equipment involving forced labor, child labor, or other harmful or exploitative forms of labor?
+If "Yes": Exclude from project.
+6. Does the subproject involve recruitment of workforce including direct, contracted, primary supply, and/or community workers?
+If "Yes": Apply LMP in Annex 4.
+7. Do workers need PPE relative to the potential risks and hazards associated with their work?
+If "Yes": Apply LMP in Annex 4.
+8. Is there a risk that women may be underpaid when compared to men when working on the project construction?
+If "Yes": Apply LMP in Annex 4.
+9. Does the project may lead to any risks and impacts on, individuals or groups who, because of their particular circumstances, may be disadvantaged or vulnerable.
+12 If "Yes": Apply LMP in Annex 4.